-Communication & Interpersonal Effectiveness - Level 2 Demonstrates effective interpersonal skills.
+Demonstrates effective interpersonal skills.
 Communicates effectively and professionally through verbal and written channels.

 Activities Tasks Indicators Verbal Communication Does not necessarily yet have the skills to communicate articulately, effectively and professionally Needs guidance to assimilate information and formulate appropriate responses With guidance is able to use relevant tools and techniques (e.g. software presentation packages) when necessary to enhance delivery of information and understanding Observation by Line Manager to be documented as part of the regular performance review: Note any skills Written Communication/Report Writing Needs guidance to produce written documents, such as reports, letters and emails, that are articulate, grammatically correct, clear and concise Not able to prepare convincing written arguments on complex technical issues logically, concisely and persuasively and following sound science Observation by Line Manager to be documented as part of the regular performance review: Provision of examples of reports prepared to an acceptable standard.
-These examples are to be looked at in terms of adherence to internal format and branding guidelines, readability, comprehensiveness and accuracy of content, and use of appropriate grammar, syntax and style Technical Communication Specify Type: • General Technical Information • Risk Is able to source information but sometimes needs guidance to ensure an appropriate level of detail Is able to organise information but sometimes needs guidance to organise it in a way that makes it easily understandable Often needs guidance to convey this information clearly and concisely With guidance is able to use relevant tools and techniques (e.g. software presentation packages) where necessary to enhance delivery of information and understanding.
+These examples are to be looked at in terms of adherence to internal format and branding guidelines, readability, comprehensiveness and accuracy of content, and use of appropriate grammar, syntax and style Technical Communication Specify Type: General Technical Information Risk Is able to source information but sometimes needs guidance to ensure an appropriate level of detail Is able to organise information but sometimes needs guidance to organise it in a way that makes it easily understandable Often needs guidance to convey this information clearly and concisely With guidance is able to use relevant tools and techniques (e.g. software presentation packages) where necessary to enhance delivery of information and understanding.
 Not able to communicate information pertaining to the level of risk(s) to a diverse audience clearly and concisely Not able to develop and implement a structured and managed programme of communication appropriate to the scope of the project Observation by Line Manager to be documented as part of the regular performance review: Note any skills Influencing and Persuading Shows aptitude to listen actively but needs guidance to ensure views and information are properly understood and exchanged Observation by Line Manager to be documented as part of the regular performance review:

-parties and formulate options that represent acceptable solutions Not able to present information in a manner and style that meet the requirements of the audience Note any skills Negotiation and Conflict Resolution objectively - Not able to offer a convincing rationale which has been Observation by Line Manager to be documented as part of the regular performance review: Note any skills Team Working team Needs guidance to be able to work effectively with other teams - both internally within their own organisation and externally Needs guidance to be able to balance personal and local Observation by Line Manager to be documented as part of the regular performance review: Provision of examples of working with own/other team(s) in a way that has resulted in a supportive stance or positive butcome, and if necessary provide references to support these examples
+Not able to identify the needs and requirements of different parties and formulate options that represent acceptable solutions Not able to present information in a manner and style that meet the requirements of the audience Negotiation and Conflict Resolution Not able to establish credibility and approach negotiations objectively Not able to offer a convincing rationale which has been thought through in advance and carefully positioned With guidance is able to appreciate genuine disparate views and ideas but not able to position coherently and find common ground Not able to reach negotiated positions, through compromise, which lead to the achievement of the required outcome Not able to identify when it is appropriate to confront conflict and take action to resolve situations appropriately and professionally Team Working Needs guidance to work effectively and engage with their team Needs guidance to be able to work effectively with other teams - both internally within their own organisation and externally Needs guidance to be able to balance personal and local team needs with those of the larger team and ultimately the organization Observation by Line Manager to be documented as part of the regular performance review: Provision of examples of working with own/other team(s) in a way that has resulted in a supportive stance or positive outcome, and if necessary provide references to support these examples